 I LOVE fresh starts and clean notebooks and lists of goals (preferably by category and color-coded).
 And now that I’m a mom, my goals and lists look a little bit different.

-For one, my goals now a bit more realistic.
+For one, my goals are now a bit more realistic.
 And for another, they contain words like “patience,” “shower,” and “chores.”

-I still haven’t finalized my new year resolutions for 2018, I’m toying between picking one word of the year like I did last year, setting a different intention for each month, and setting a few realistic goals and putting them on my wall.
+I still haven’t finalized my new year resolutions for this year, I’m toying between picking one word of the year like I did last year, setting a different intention for each month, and setting a few realistic goals and putting them on my wall.

 But, in the process of thinking about goals, and asking friends on facebook + instagram what their New Year Resolutions are for this year, I’ve compiled this list.

-Some of them will certainly be things I’ll be working on next year, but NOT all of them will be a focus.
+Some of these will certainly be things I’ll be working on this year, but NOT all of them will be a focus.
 DON’T get overwhelmed by how many good ways there are to spend your time and energy as a mom.
 Just pick a few (or only one) and see how that focus changes your days, months, and year.

 New Year Resolutions Ideas for Moms